shorock/islandora_composer/README.md

 `composer require drupal/panels` or other drupal mods

-## To consider
+## For the community to consider

+If other users have interest in using Composer installs, we have a few options.
+It would not be hard to use Satis to make an official Islandora-hosted endpoint (like the personal one I have above).
+This is low traffic... all the ZIPs come from GitHub.

+If there were community interest, adding an appropriate composer.json to each of the Islandora projects would make things a bit easier.
+Individual projects could manage their own dependency mapping that way.
+It would be possible, if the modules got composer.json files for the next release, to add the modules to Packagist.org.
+There are very good reasons that the general Drupal community doesn't do that, though.

-It would be fairly easy to build "drupal-library" pseudo-modules using this technique that would automatically bring in JS libraries.
+Also, worth noting: it would be fairly easy to build "drupal-library" pseudo-modules using this technique that could automagically bring in (and version-lock) dependencies like PDF.js or Video.js.. as licenses permit.